hipe/tmx/zerk/doc/issues/055-didactics-and-ouroboros.md

-experimental, this is the remote service telling us that it succeeded in resolving a next opera*tor* from the head of the argument stream that we handed off to [wherever]. if now or at any point in the future we will want the associated normal name symbol (or any derivative thereof), we've got to grab it now because the argument scanner is mutable and in motion..
+experimental, this is the remote service telling us that it succeeded in resolving a next opera*tor* from the head of the argument scanner that we handed off to [wherever]. if now or at any point in the future we will want the associated normal name symbol (or any derivative thereof), we've got to grab it now because the argument scanner is mutable and in motion..